AVOIDANT TO SECURE ROADMAP: PART I

 Don't sit in the guilt - just work out what you can do about it!
 Write down what your needs are from others, and start creating strategies for how to get those needs met - recognising it is ok to be vulnerable and to ask for help.
 This will stop you self-sacrificing and then being more likely to do things that motivate guilt again.
 And if you do something wrong, look forward about how to fix it, not backwards.
 Accept that the past can't be changed, accept how you are feeling, and then move to a solution-focused framework, drawing up an action plan for any of the things you've been feeling guilty about.
 Make a list of the things you feel most guilty about, and come up with actionable strategies you can address each with - start taking control to influence things positively: "what can I do to improve this situation?" "how will I begin?" "what is in my control?" "what is a positive I can I take from this?" "how can I do things differently next time?" "how will this help me to avoid feeling guilty?"
 Become well-versed in how to effectively empathise with, comfort and support someone (some first tips on the Behavioural Strategies page) so you have a reliable, actionable way of connecting with them over guilt.
 And do good rather than feel bad.
 Not only will you forgive yourself, but doing so will turn your life around in ways that you can only imagine.

-Be open about how you are feeling with your partner, friends and family - they may be able to give a new perspective.
+Be open about how you are feeling with your partner, friends and family, even if you are feeling ashamed or regretful - they may be able to give a new perspective.
 It is not your job to shoulder everything alone.
 And one of the best ways to help you manage our own guilt can be to help someone else with theirs.
 The act of helping another person overcome their guilt can provide you with the experience and knowledge you need to work through those feelings yourself.